All tools in one place. Search and launch any kit.

 Trauma-Informed Communication

-1) Use short sentences, neutral tone, and reflect back what you heard.
+How to Apply1) Use short sentences, neutral tone, and reflect back

 2) Ask for consent to discuss; set a time boundary (‘10 minutes’).